How to buy VRX Silica (VRX) shares

-VRX Silica Limited is an other industrial metals & mining business based in Australia.
-VRX Silica shares (VRX) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.11 – an increase of 4.76% over the previous week.
-VRX Silica has a trailing 12-month revenue of around $88,076.
+VRX Silica is an other industrial metals & mining business based in Australia.
+VRX Silica shares (VRX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+VRX Silica has a trailing 12-month revenue of around $1.3 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in VRX Silica